-If you like the brand you’ve already got, stick with it, as different brands and designs suit different people.
+If you like the brand you’ve already got, stick with it as different brands and designs suit different people.

 Some opticians use technology to get accurate measurements.
 For this, a computerised camera takes images of your posture, head tilt and frame position to provide fitting measurements and lens customisation.

-£50 to £80
+Expect to pay: £50 to £80

 - They offer a restricted area of near and intermediate vision, more (possibly annoying) peripheral distortions at the lens edges, and may take longer to get used to.

-But they can be a good option if you’re cash-strapped, don't do much reading, or will consider using an additional reading glasses.
+Budget varifocals can be a good option if you’re cash-strapped, don't do much reading, or will consider using additional reading glasses.